 About West Music

-West Music Company’s continued growth and success has, as its foundation, a rich history of providing quality service and opportunities for all people to experience the power of making music.
-In 2011, West Music had over 170 Associates, six regional locations in Eastern Iowa and Western Illinois including repair, lessons, and Music Therapy services, and multiple e-commerce websites and catalog departments.
+West Music Company's continued growth and success has, as its foundation, a rich history of providing quality service and opportunities for all people to experience the power of making music.
+In 2016, West Music has over 200 Associates, seven regional locations in Eastern Iowa and Western Illinois including repair, lessons, and Music Therapy services, and multiple e-commerce websites and catalog departments.

 West Music's founder, Pearl West, was born in 1914 to a very musical family.
 When the Great Depression negatively impacted farming, the family turned to playing music to survive.
 Pearl toured and played throughout southern Iowa and northern Missouri in his youth.

-During the early 1950’s, Pearl and Eleanor continued to operate West Music, with Eleanor serving as the office bookkeeper while raising their two children, Shari and Steve.
-Pearl developed and built the Westwind flute (later called the P.L.
-West Flute).
-West Music’s inventory expanded to include not only band instruments and pianos, but guitars, drums, percussion, and amplifiers.
+During the early 1950's, Pearl and Eleanor continued to operate West Music, with Eleanor serving as the office bookkeeper while raising their two children, Shari and Steve.
+Pearl designed and built the first Westwind flute (later called the P.L.
+West Flute) in the basement of their home.
+West Music's inventory expanded to include not only band instruments and pianos, but guitars, drums, percussion, and amplifiers.

 Steve West joined the company in 1969, after graduating from the University of Iowa.
 He was named Sales Manager in 1971.
 Shortly after, a second West Music location was opened in east Iowa City.
 In 1973, the downtown Iowa City location moved to its current location in Coralville.
 The move allowed for greater expansion of all departments, including combo, keyboard, and lesson studios.